ngoziharrison/ngozi-presentations/IS STD 298B Final Presentation.md

 # Two Components of Paper
 <div class = "container">
 <div class = "col">Methodology
-<p>The first half of this paper will provide an overview of the theoretical framework and prior work that informs my project. </p>
+<p>The first half of this paper will provide an overview of the theoretical framework and prior work that informs my project.
+Primarily this means understanding the computational system as a complex interplay of artifact, practices, and beliefs  in terms of decolonial and Black computational thought</p>
 </div>
 <div class = "col">
 Proposed Study